CliffWhiskey/CliffWhiskey/README.md

 - 👋 Hi, I’m @CliffWhiskey
 - 👀 I’m interested in ... a plethora of activities
 - 🌱 I’m currently learning ...
 MERN Full Stack Development at MIT online as a certificate
 - 💞️ I’m looking to collaborate on ...
 To Be Determined, but likely healthcare related in nature.
 - 📫 How to reach me ... email: Cliffwms66@gmail.com

 Name: Repository of Cliff Williams @CliffWhiskey
 Description: I am new to coding.
-I have over 10 years healthcare systems administration and full lifecycle support for many Diagnosic Imaging applictions
+I have over 10 years of healthcare systems administration and full lifecycle support for many Diagnostic Imaging applications
 Installation: There will not be anything that needs to be installed for programs found here.
-Usage: The purpose for programs found here is strictly for demostration and analytical purposes of code that I have written and chose to display on this github.
+Usage: The purpose for programs found here is strictly for demonstration and analytical purposes of code that I have written and chose to display on this GitHub.
 Support: no support is offered or implied.
-However, I am will to answer questions, within reason, at the email listed above.
-(As there is no support offered, there in no ETA or SLA on response times. email at your own risk.
+However, I am willing to answer questions, within reason, at the email listed above.
+(As there is no support offered, there is no ETA or SLA on response times. email at your own risk.
 Roadmap: To Be Determined.
 Future employment prospects.
 License information: MIT License